ItzOverS/CoReScreen/README.md

 - Freeze: Let you freeze players for ss
 - Vanish: Let invisible to normal players
 - Profiler: Let you scan player's actions by items
 - Test: Let you check something in player's client by acting to them
+- ClientSettings: Let you see player's client settings
 - OperationBlock(**SOON**): Let you block options of player

 ## Commands